jasmineplqn/Portfolio-website/README.md

 ## Thought Proccess

-I wanted to create a simple and pretty website, easy to read and to navigate.
+I wanted to create a simple, pretty and responsive website, easy to read and to navigate.
 I added different type of animations libraries to experiment with them.
 To make it more professional, I opted for a colour scheme that was more muted, but would still reflect my personality.
-Will be adding more features in the future such as dark mode, more responsive, etc. It currently has a lot of placeholders, since this is mainly the layout of my website.

-### Placeholders included are :
+### Things to work on in the future:
-- LinkedIn
+- Contact form implementation
-- Certificate on About page
-- Projects and its links
+- Projects links missing: Kitty's Tragedy, Cookie Clicker and Pizza Restaurant Website
-- Form

 *Hope you enjoyed!*